Summer 2026 Courses have arrived!

 8:00am - 5:00pm, M-F

 In this course, students will study the ecological principles of aquatic ecosystems at the population, community, and ecosystem levels.
 The course is divided into two, 2-week sections which can also be taken independently as stand-alone sections.
 The first half focuses on the ecology of wetlands and streams with an emphasis on faunal and floral diversity.
 The second half will focus on limnology: an overview of the biology, chemistry, and physics of lake ecosystems.
 Students will investigate how physical and chemical environments of aquatic ecosystems affect the distribution and composition of aquatic biota, and vice versa.
-Lectures will cover such topics as the origins of lakes and their global distribution, biogeochemical nutrient cycling, phytoplankton and zooplankton ecology, and management of aquatic ecosystems, including wetland delineation and regulation.
+Lectures will cover the origins and global distribution of lakes.
+Topics also include biogeochemical nutrient cycling, phytoplankton and zooplankton ecology, and the management of aquatic ecosystems.
+This includes wetland delineation and regulation.

 Credit hours: 4